-"I consider myself an impressionist, in the spirit of the French impressionist painters—Degas, Monet and Matisse.
-They worked with color and emotion and have a powerful elegance that I strive for in my music."
+"I consider myself an Impressionist," Styler explains, "...in the spirit of the French impressionist painters—Degas, Monet, Renoir, etc. They worked with color and emotion, and have a powerful elegance that are qualities I strive for in my music."

 Stylers CDs can be purchased at his website, in many record stores and specialty shops across the United States, and through major online outlets (iTunes, amazon.com, & cdbaby.com).
 His music can be heard on Pandora, Rhapsody, and Spotify.